SomaAI7/uk_online_sales_portfolio/README.md

 These tables were joined and cleaned using SQL to ensure accurate analysis.
 # Executive Summary

-Our company total revenue made in this on year period is  £8,519,675.
-Although we conduct sells globally, our mayor market is  locally? in the UK with 86.77% of the total revenue.
+During this one-year period, our company generated a total revenue of £8,519,675.
+While we operate globally, our primary market remains the UK, contributing 86.77% of the total revenue.
+While we operate globally, our data highlights significant opportunities for targeted expansion, particularly within Europe.
-For potential global expandtion the most promising region is Europe with £1,273,943 revenue made.
-Europe accounts for 85.11% of our revenue made outside of the UK.
-Other regions genarete significently less revenue than Europe such as , Ocenia with £139,071, Asia £71,173 and Americas £8,839
+The most promising region is Europe, where we made £1,273,943, accounting for 85.11% of our revenue outside of the UK.
+Other regions generate significantly less revenue, such as Oceania (£139,071), Asia (£71,173), and the Americas (£8,839).
-Among European countries (focus on which countries and why)
+Four European countries account for 73% of the total European revenue.
+These countries are:

+Netherlands: £284,675
+Ireland: £257,654
+Germany: £205,389
+France: £183,802

+The next highest contributor, Spain, generated only £55,000, indicating a steep drop-off beyond these core markets.
+These four European countries already show a big demand in our products and also share  market similarities with the UK, making them ideal targets for strategic expansion
+An analysis of regional sales by product revealed that in the Netherlands, there is a particularly high demand for bag and box category products.
+This indicates  that a  targeted marketing campaign focusing on these categories significantly boost performance in that market.